chaplean/rest-client-bundle/README.md

 And we're done!
 We could repeat this process to create another Api with completely different configurations.

-### Defining Api
+#### Defining an Api

 Let's focus on the ```buildApi()``` function you have to fill in and what we can do in it.
-The role of this function is to define your Api using rest-client-bundle api:
+The role of this function is to define your Api using the rest-client-bundle's api:

 ```php
 <?php